hakalb/express-stack-lab/README.md

 - [Sessionless authentication in Express with JWT and Passport](https://blog.usejournal.com/sessionless-authentication-withe-jwts-with-node-express-passport-js-69b059e4b22c)

 ## 7. Present simplifications and future improvements

+### 7.1 Urgent todos

+- Replace Handlebars with pure html files to be able to use ES6 everywhere and to get better builds
+- Use `webpack-dev-server` instead of `nodemon` and `babel-node` (same as above)
+- Use `Axios` for REST-api calls to complete the login process

+### 7.2 Future

 - Remove jQuery dependency
 - ...